NathanHarrington/dotfiles/README.md

     See the notes in autokeyboard/*.sh
-    for details on commonly used keyboard automation scripts and how they should be bound in gnome.
+    for details on commonly used keyboard automation scripts and how they should be bound in MATE.

 ### Install nomachine